• Skip to primary navigation

 Step #2: Prioritize the Most Important Processes – What is Most Important For Your Business

-Because you already have made an analysis of the processes, you can now easily make a list of the most important processes.
-These processes will be the focus of your work in the next steps of this tutorial.
+Because you already have analyzed the processes, you can now easily list the most critical processes.
+These processes will become a focus of your work in the next steps of this tutorial.

-As you know more about how things are working in your small business, you will be able to see more opportunities to leverage more profitsClick To Tweet
+As you know more about how things are working in your small business, you will be able to see more opportunities to leverage more profitsClick to Post

 How can you prioritize the processes?
-You can easily come to a dilemma because as you already see, all processes are required for ensuring normal operations of your company.
+You can quickly come to a dilemma because, as you already see, all processes are required to ensure your company’s normal operations.

-Use the table as shown in the image below for all identified processes and assign a number value in each row.
+Use the table shown in the image below for all identified processes and assign a number value in each row.
 The number represents the impact the process has on specific criteria.
-You can add your own criterion that is important for your company.
-Assign a number between 0, if there is no impact and five if there is a significant impact.
+You can add a criterion that is important for your company.
+Assign a number between 0 if there is no impact and five if there is a significant impact.

 Prioritization Processes

-The processes with the highest totals are the ones that would be the best to focus as a first for building proper process management.
-In our case, the production process #2 is the most important process that we will focus on the next steps.
+The processes with the highest totals are the ones that would be the best to focus on as a first for building proper process management.
+In our case, production process #2 is the most critical process that we will focus on in the following steps.

 Step #3: Create the Processes Maps – How the Process Visually Look

-For this step, you can use some application as Scapple or get a stack of index cards, a pen or marker, and put them on a flat surface to work in front of.
-Take one process that is most important for your company from the previous step.
+For this step, you can use Scapple or get a stack of index cards, a pen, or a marker and put them on a flat surface to work in front of.
+Take one most crucial process for your company from the previous step.
 Start writing the beginning step of the process on one card, then the final step, or result in another card.

 Process Map Raw Steps

-The next thing you will need to do is to bring the order between the steps.
+The next thing you will need to do is bring the order between the steps.
 Simple, create a picture of the process in chronological order.
-When you think about the chronological order of the steps, think about the possibility to group them if they are similar or can be grouped.
-In my experience in many cases, you can group 30-40% of tasks or steps.
+When you think about the chronological order of the steps, think about the possibility of grouping them if they are similar or can be grouped.
+In my experience, in many cases, you can group 30-40% of tasks or steps.
 After this, your map will look like the following picture.

 Process Map Chronological Order

 Now, it is time to write down and insert any decision points inside your process map and connect the steps.
-The decision point follows the rule “if something happened, then specific action will need to be taken”.
+The decision point follows the rule “if something happened, then you need to take a specific action.”

 Process Map Decisions

-When you finish your process map, test the process in your company and confirm that it works on the way how you have imagined it.
-It is important that the process brings the results you want it.
+When you finish your process map, test the process in your company and confirm that it works how you want to work.
+The process must bring the results you want.

 When you finish your process maps, you need to work on standardizations.
 Use standard operating procedures as the basis for process standardization.